kappakant/ifarith-compiler/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+We found seeing the compilation of the files after inputting in our answer to be somewhat intersiting, like solving a puzzle and seeing the larger picture.
+We found using git to be somwewhat challening, but overall was a great introduction to it.
+Some minor issues arrised when we were editting the same file, or interacting with the same file.
+Next time I would have assinged each group a certain amount of time to try and understand what the code does, and would try and use our gathered information before we started diving into the code as a group, allowing us to come to a better understanding faster and allowing the answer to be reached in a quicker manner.